hindutva/hindutva.github.io/rivals/abe-disease/islam/arabism.md

 Only Maliki school doesn't preach Arab superiority.

+In his Iqtiḍāʾ, Ibn Taymiyyah declared, “Any who would adhere to ahl al-sunnah wa-l-jamāʿah [i.e., be an orthodox Sunni] must believe that the Arab race is superior to the non-Arab races, be they Hebrews, Aramaens, Romans, Persians, etc.”

 ## Marriage restrictions
 "Ibn Hanbal, the founder of the Hanbali school said that mawla (non Arabs) men are unsuitable to marry Arab women.
 Non-Quraysh men can't marry Quaraysh women, non Arab men can't marry Arab women."
 [PL_TW](https://twitter.com/porbotialora/status/1219881991434395648)